Quillen cohomology of enriched operads: Background and notations

-The following is an analogue of [\cite{JY}, Theorem 3.11]. \begin{prop} Suppose that $\SS$ is strongly cofibrantly generated (i.e., cofibrantly generated with domains of the generating cofibrations and trivial cofibrations being small).
-If $\SS$ admits both a symmetric monoidal fibrant replacement functor $\RR$ and a functorial path data $\PP$ then the transferred model structure on $\Alg_\P(\SS)$ exists for every operad $\P$. \end{prop} \begin{proof} Consider the free-forgetful adjunction
+The following statement is due to [\cite{JY}, Theorem 3.11]. \begin{prop} Suppose that $\SS$ is strongly cofibrantly generated (i.e., cofibrantly generated with domains of the generating cofibrations and trivial cofibrations being small).
+If $\SS$ admits both a symmetric monoidal fibrant replacement functor $\RR$ and a functorial path data $\PP$ then the transferred model structure on $\Alg_\P(\SS)$ exists for every operad $\P$. \end{prop}

-By assumption, the product model structure on $\SS^{\times \, C}$ is strongly cofibrantly generated.
-On other hand, it can be readily verified that the functor $\U$ creates filtered colimits.
-Thus, according to [\cite{JY}, Lemma 3.3] (a version of the transfer principle for strongly cofibrantly generated model categories), we just need to show that there is a functorial $\U$-fibrant replacement in $\Alg_\P(\SS)$ and that every $\U$-fibrant object $A\in\Alg_\P(\SS)$ admits a path object.
-(In our setting, $``\U$-fibrant'' means levelwise fibrant).